What is included and excluded from remuneration?

-Go to part 14 of your completed FBT return to calculate your fringe benefits amount:
+Go to part 14 of your completed FBT return to calculate your fringe benefits amount by identifying your:

-- Identify your Type 1 aggregate amount (before gross-up) - if any.
+- Type 1 aggregate amount (before gross-up) - if any.

-- Identify your Type 2 aggregate amount (before gross-up) - if any.
+- Type 2 aggregate amount (before gross-up) - if any.

 The formula you use to calculate your fringe benefits amount is: